Menu of Interventions

 - Increased prevalence of anti-speciesist values

 This category refers to engagement with celebrities and/or influencers to change public attitudes and behaviors toward animals or increase support for a specific animal advocacy initiative.
-Tactics include: forming partnerships with influential celebrities or social media influencers to amplify a charity’s message and reach new audiences; receiving endorsements from celebrities/influencers to raise a charity’s profile and attract more support; collaborating with celebrities/influencers to create social media posts, videos, or other content promoting a charity’s cause and mission; organizing fundraising events featuring appearances or performances by celebrities; or having celebrities/influencers take over a charity’s social media accounts for a short time.
+Tactics include: forming partnerships with influential celebrities or social media influencers to amplify a charity’s message and reach new audiences; receiving endorsements from celebrities/influencers; or organizing fundraising campaigns or events featuring celebrities.

 Expected outcome(s):